What To Do When Childhood Trauma Holds You Back

 Start By Understanding Childhood Trauma

 It would be an extremely rare child who never had anything bad happen to them.
 However, it's important to remember that not all negative experiences are traumatic.
 If you can understand what childhood trauma is, you may find out why you feel and behave the way you do now.
 If you realize that you have none of the symptoms nor the background of true childhood trauma, understanding what it is can make you a more compassionate person.
 Either way, the first step to understanding childhood trauma is to learn the definition.
+Factual; It is also generational trauma.
+Learning about your family's past/ oppression/ childhood experiences can also provide an intake on the understanding of one's trauma.

 What Is Childhood Trauma?

 To be considered traumatic, an event not only has to be negative, but it also has to be painful.
-Trauma is so impactful that is beyond your ability to cope in healthy ways.
+A trauma is so impactful that is beyond your ability to cope in healthy ways.
 While traumas of all kinds fit this description, the most harmful are the traumas that are dealt out intentionally in interpersonal relationships.
 Childhood traumas include:

 - Physical abuse - When someone in authority over you injured you in any physical way, including cuts, bruises, scratches, burns, broken bones, or loss of consciousness.